9. Designing functions#

 stopifnot(is.finite(n), n > 0)

 We see that there is always a tension between being generous/flexible and precise/restrictive.
-Also, because of their particular use cases, for some functions, it will be better to behave differently than the others.
-Too much uniformity is as bad as chaos.
-We are expected to rely on common sense, but adding lightweight foolproof mechanisms is always welcome.
+Also, because of their particular use cases, for certain functions, it will be better to behave differently from the others.
+Excessive uniformity is as bad as chaos.
+We are always expected to rely on common sense.
+Let’s not be boring bureaucrats.

-It is our duty to be explicit about all the assumptions we make or exceptions we allow (by writing comprehensive documentation; see Section 9.3.2.3).
+Still, it is our duty to be explicit about all the assumptions we make or exceptions we tolerate (by writing comprehensive documentation; see Section 9.2.2.3).

 Note

-Reflect on how you would act in the following scenarios (and how base R and other packages or languages you know deal with them):
+Reflect on how you would respond to miscellaneous boundary cases in the following scenarios (and how base R and other packages or languages you know deal with them):

 Find a few functions that match each case.